Stephen Hawking: Religion and atheism

+Hawking did not rule out the existence of a Creator, asking in A Brief History of Time "Is the unified theory so compelling that it brings about its own existence?", also stating "If we discover a complete theory, it would be the ultimate triumph of human reason – for then we should know the mind of God"; in his early work, Hawking spoke of God in a metaphorical sense.
+In the same book he suggested that the existence of God was not necessary to explain the origin of the universe.
+Later discussions with Neil Turok led to the realisation that the existence of God was also compatible with an open universe.
+He said "All my work has shown is that you don't have to say that the way the Universe began was the personal whim of God.
+But you still have the question, 'Why does the Universe bother to exist?'
+If you like, you can define God as the answer to that question."

 Hawking was an atheist.
 In an interview published in The Guardian, Hawking regarded "the brain as a computer which will stop working when its components fail", and the concept of an afterlife as a "fairy story for people afraid of the dark".
 In 2011, narrating the first episode of the American television series Curiosity on the Discovery Channel, Hawking declared:

 Hawking's association with atheism and freethinking was in evidence from his university years onwards, when he had been a member of Oxford University's humanist group.
 He was later scheduled to appear as the keynote speaker at a 2017 Humanists UK conference.
 In an interview with El Mundo, he said: